Yarrabah, Queensland: History

 In 1957, the Yarrabah residents staged a strike to protest poor working conditions, inadequate food, health problems and harsh administration.
 The church expelled the ringleaders and many others left voluntarily, never to return.
 A few years later, the Government of Queensland assumed control of the mission.
-As a result, still today most of Yarrabah is Crown Land.
-Native Title claims here are hard to put forward, due to the very fragmented ethnic composition of this community, with many Aboriginal people in Yarrabah having been settled here from other areas, including interstate.

 In 1965, an advisory council was set up which allowed Aboriginal people to give "advice" to the Department of Aboriginal Affairs, but it had no actual power and the government continued to control all aspects of local people's lives.
 In 1979, several community members joined a union but were stood down.

 Eventually, on 27 October 1986, the community received Deed of Grant in Trust land tenure, making it subject to the Community Services (Aborigines) Act 1984, which allowed for self-governing Aboriginal Community Councils with a range of powers and controls over the land.
 With the passage of reforms in 2005, the Council became an "Aboriginal Shire" and gained the authority of a legal local government.

 Following the 2001 Cape York Justice Study findings, Yarrabah became one of many indigenous communities in Queensland to be subject to an alcohol management plan.
 Restrictions on alcohol possession commenced on 6 February 2004, with a review by 2006.
 A 2012 survey for another review showed the community was divided on easing restrictions.